asaiapalacios/ctd-react-sparrow/README.md

   </picture>
 </p>

- - The footer section includes a GitHub and LinkedIn buttons that upon selecting either one, user is redirected to these URLs (a new tab window opens)
+ - The footer section includes GitHub and LinkedIn buttons that upon selecting either one, user is redirected to these URLs (a new tab window opens)
 ## Built With
 - React.js
   - libraries: prop-types, react-router-dom and react-router-hash-link